AdorableLake/AdorableLake/README.md

 ### _Recent_

-Here is Lake and have just graduated from the Apple.Inc.
+Here is Lake and has just graduated from the Apple.Inc.

 In the past 2 years, my job titles ranged from the Siri Annotation Team (Shanghai Site) to the Apple Retail Team (Great China Market).